 Neuroscience reveals that whatever gets a lot of your attention increases in power.
 Which means anxiety, depression and other challenges get a lot of power over you because they demand so much of your attention.
 The good news is, research in neuroscience also shows that you can trigger your brain's neuroplasticity (ability to change) by applying pressure to your brain's natural state of homeostasis (it's desire to stay the same).
 And that's what I love about clinical hypnotherapy.

 Clinical hypnotherapy helps you make meaningful change by accessing your brain's neuroplasticity.
 First, it calms your nervous system, allowing you to move into a deep state of relaxation, like being absorbed in a book, movie, or beautiful music.
 Then it helps you to collaborate with me in ways that create a new emotional experience and reinforce the changes you want make.

-My trauma-sensitive approach to clinical hypnotherapy is a research based cognitive-behavioral tool to help you create the change you want.
+My trauma-sensitive approach to clinical hypnotherapy is a research based tool to help you create the change you want.
 I offer individual clinical hypnotherapy sessions as well as asynchronous guided imagery eDownloads personalized to your needs.